shagun751/bsnq/Trial 21 - Logs/log_bsnqM_v100.md

 - bsnqGlobVars
     - Datatypes and constants only

+#### Observations : Time-stepping : RK4 [2020-01-08]
+- The code was modified for RK4 time-stepping with realtive ease.
+- Modifications were done to *preInstructs*, *updateSoln* and *postInstructs* functions to accomodate for RK4 time-stepping.
+- No Other changes were required and the code was verified usiing Berkhoff Shoal test case.
+- RK4 is a single-step method where the equations are evaluated at intermediate steps but the information is then discarded and not used for other time-steps
+- AdBaE3 is a multi-step method which utilises the information of previous time-steps for calculating the current solution
+- AdBaE3 and RK4 seem to give almost identical results.
+- AdBaE3 is 3 times faster than RK4 in the current implementation for the same time-step size.
+However a larger time-step can be used for RK4 due to its better stability.

 #### Observations : Time-stepping : AdBaE3
 This is the same time-stepping as he old code.
 However I have implemented it a little differently this time given the change in the code strucutre.
 Also I avoid applying dirichlet boundary conditions on P&#775;, P&#775;, &eta;&#775;.
 I have used the *bsnqVars* class to save the solution &Delta;P, &Delta;Q and &Delta;&eta; based on the time-values that were used to calculate thise and therefore I can do any time-stepping with this structure.